Pancreatic cancer symptoms

 - pain in the upper abdomen, side or back, which may cause you to wake up at night

-- changed bowel motions – including diarrhoea, severe constipation, or pale, foul-smelling stools that are difficult to flush away.
+- changed bowel motions – including diarrhoea, severe constipation, or pale, oily, foul-smelling stools (poo) that are difficult to flush away

-These symptoms do not necessarily mean that you have cancer; they can indicate other conditions.
-However you should see your doctor if you have any of these symptoms.
+These symptoms can also occur in many other conditions and do not necessarily mean that you have cancer.
+Speak with your general practitioner (GP) if you have any of these symptoms.